Here is our St Petersburg facts page to help you get a quick idea of Saint Petersburg Russia.

-Basically, there are two kinds of St Petersburg facts you should read: general facts and interesting facts.
-The first section gives you a quick overview about the city in general, while the second section tells you interesting things about our city that you may hardly find in a guidebook or any other travel website.
+That said, there are two kinds of St Petersburg facts you should know: general facts and interesting facts.
+The first section gives you a quick overview of the city in general, while the second section tells you interesting things about our city that you may hardly find in a guidebook or any other travel website.

-Today, Saint Petersburg is one of the most actively developing regions in the country, and the best place to live in Russia.
-In fact, over the past years it has become a great place to live, work and study for many Russians and even expats.
+Today, Saint Petersburg is one of the most actively developing regions in the country and the best place to live in Russia.
+In fact, over the past years, it has become a great place to live, work, and study for many Russians and foreigners.

-Thanks to its advantageous geopolitical position, a well-developed transportation system, its vast treasure-house of art and a newly diversified economy, the city has great potential for economic growth.
-At present it is the second largest economic, academic and scientific center in Russia.
-In addition to that, there are also a lot of beautiful woman (not only in St. Petersburg but in the whole country), so for a single man looking to settle down, this country can be very rewarding.
+Thanks to its advantageous geopolitical position, a well-developed transportation system, its vast treasure-house of art, and a newly diversified economy, the city has great potential for economic growth.
+At present, it is the second-largest economic, academic, and scientific center in Russia.
+In addition to that, there is also a lot of beautiful women (not only in St. Petersburg but in the whole country), so for a single man looking to settle down, this country can be very rewarding.

 St. Petersburg Russia was founded by Tsar Peter the Great on May 27, 1703, and built upon numerous islands.